bradymholt/cron-expression-descriptor/RELEASING.md

 The following instructions are for building, packaging and releasing the library to NuGet.

 1. Ensure [.NET Core SDK](https://www.microsoft.com/net/download/core#/sdk) version >= 2.0.0 is installed
-2. Ensure Node.js version >= 4 is installed and that shelljs js npm package is installed globally (`npm install -g shelljs`).
+2. Ensure Node.js version >= 4 is installed and that jBash is installed globally (`npm i -g jbash`).
 3. Ensure `NUGET_API_KEY` and `GITHUB_API_TOKEN` environment variables are set
 4. Run the `scripts/release.js` command, passing in the version and release notes: